redBorder/redborder-documentation/docs/manager/platform_configurations/ch7_tools_and_admin.md

     ### Mitre Matrix view

     The Mitre matrix is a table that shows the different techniques that have been triggered by any intrusion event during a certain period of time.
-Like other modules, the time frame can be edited to filter the information you are looking for; as other unique fiels lique **tactics** and **techniques**.
+Like other modules, the time frame can be edited to filter the information you are looking for; as other unique fields like **tactics** and **techniques**.

     ![Mitre Matrix](images/mitre_matrix.png)